My father's proposed electrostatic flying machine.

 • And different scenic environments, like deserts, arctic plains and tropical islands (great for photo backdrops)

-If any readers would like to hear more about Second Life, let me know in your comments, and I’ll do a piece about SL’s potential uses as a photographic tool (where one can also create one’s own props).
+If any readers would like to hear more about Second Life as a photography venue and place to sell one’s real-world photos, let me know in your comments, and I’ll do a piece about it.

 –Dave Powell is a Westford, Mass., writer and avid amateur photographer.